-MFC staff members have donated over $1,700 worth of gently used household items to patients in need.
+MFC staff members have donated thousands of dollars worth of gently used household items to patients in need.

 Our Laboratory Department staff is made up of credentialed phlebotomist technicians and certified medical assistants.
 We are considered to be an Express Lab that performs and analyzes various hematology and chemistry tests right here on campus.
 Our on-site laboratory services are very important tools in determining the best course of action for patients.

 MFC takes reasonable steps to ensure persons with limited English proficiency gain meaningful access to MFC services, programs, and activities in their primary language.
 Assistance is provided through bilingual staff, telephonic interpretation services, or local organizations providing interpretation or translation services.
 These services are provided free of charge to MFC patients.

 Free breast and cervical cancer screening services are provided at MFC medical clinics to qualifying women, 40 and over.
 For more information, contact BCCCP at 231-724-1286.